MRtrix3/mrtrix3/docs/reference/commands/shbasis.rst

 Description
 -----------

 In previous versions of MRtrix, the convention used for storing spherical harmonic coefficients was a non-orthonormal basis (the m!=0 coefficients were a factor of sqrt(2) too large).
-This error has been rectified in the new MRtrix (assuming that compilation was performed without the USE_NON_ORTHONORMAL_SH_BASIS symbol defined), but will cause issues if processing SH data that was generated using an older version of MRtrix (or vice-versa).
+This error has been rectified in newer versions of MRtrix, but will cause issues if processing SH data that was generated using an older version of MRtrix (or vice-versa).

 This command provides a mechanism for testing the basis used in storage of image data representing a spherical harmonic series per voxel, and allows the user to forcibly modify the raw image data to conform to the desired basis.